-Social Security disability hearings can be stressful because you have waited so long for a judge to hear your case, and you don't know whether you will win or lose your claim for disability benefits (SSD or SSI).
+Social Security disability hearings can be stressful, because you have waited so long for a judge to hear your case and you don't know whether you will win or lose your claim for disability benefits (SSDI or SSI).
 Here are some steps that you can take before, during, and after the hearing in order to improve your chances of winning.

 If you have new medical evidence, such as doctor's records of recent medical exams, submit it to the hearing office well before the hearing.
-(The hearing office used to be called the Office of Adjudication and Review, or ODAR, but is now called the Office of Hearings Operations, or OHO.)
 If you haven't been to the doctor, consider making an appointment.
 The administrative law judge (ALJ) will want to see current medical records—no more than 60-90 days old.